Janesh7/CPP_DSA/Array/readme.md

 - We repeat till the end < start

 ## Unique element of the array
-- Prob statement: Given an array,which has n elements(2m+1 elements).
+- Unique element Code Stduio Prob statement: Given an array,which has n elements(2m+1 elements).
 Where all elements appear exactly twice and there is exactly 1 elememt which appears only once .ie how 2m+1 where m is the number of duplicate elements.

 - optiomized solution:
     - We kmnow that a^a = 0 ie XOR of the dsame element is always 0